-The term business dwarfism (in Italian nanismo aziendale) has been widely adopted in recent times in the Italian political and socio-economic debate, in order to characterise a kind of marginal business and entrepreneurial behaviour which seems to eschew growth.
+The term business dwarfism (in Italian nanismo aziendale) has been widely adopted in recent times in the Italian political and socio-economic debate, in order to label a stereotype of business marginality and entrepreneurial mediocrity, based on a structural disengagement from growth.
 Such firms may well be 'successful' in the sense that they have survived over many years, maybe multiple generations of family ownership, and have been profitable or at least have provided the owner entrepreneurs with what they consider an adequate quality of life.
-However, these firms may well have had significant growth potential, but the owners have unaware or unconcerned that the firms remained small, or 'stunted', and growth potential has not been realised.
+Such firms may well have had significant growth potential but the owners have seemingly been unaware or unconcerned that the firms remained small, or 'stunted', and growth potential has not been realised.
 'Dwarf' firms are commonly characterised (Russo 1988) as those small and micro businesses whose structure and management routines have been kept unchanged over several decades, in terms of: structure (e.g. product portfolio, strategic product positioning, organisation, number of employees, production capacity, geographical markets), processes, and relational systems.
-This views seems to be founded on the premise that such firms are somehow affected by some 'structural disease' and that, therefore, support systems and tax incentives could be put in place to cure the disease.
-This might work for owner-entrepreneurs whose firms are stunted despite their best efforts and, but is unlikely to have any impact for ownerentrepreneurs who for lifestyle reasons have happily settled for being small - for example as long as the firm provides reasonable employment for all immediate family members then no need for growth is recognised.
+An implicit assumption of this perspective is that those smaller firms which have not been increasing their size for a long time - in terms of quantitative indicators - are affected by a 'structural disease' and support systems and tax incentives have been proposed to remedy this malaise.
+This may support owner-entrepreneurs whose firms are stunted despite their efforts and intensions, but does not address the circumstances of those whose 'disease' is purposefully chosen.

-Holmes and Zimmer (1994) consider the link between availability of finance and growth and hence distinguish Growth Capped from Growth SMEs.
-In Growth Capped, growth is sought and the firm develops and implements plans to achieve it.
+Holmes and Zimmer (1994) distinguish Growth Capped from Growth SMEs.
+In the first kind of firms, growth is sought and plans are developed to facilitate it.
 However, growth will only be financed by additional equity inputs of the existing owners or trading bank debt.
-Where new equity from outside sources is not an option, such firms have internal limits to growth.
-On the other hand, the latter kind of firms which seek and acquire external capital sources are able to change and grow.
-Two critical factors identified by Brown and Kirchhoff (1997) are: perceived environmental munificence - how benign and exploitable they perceive the environment to be and resource acquisition self-efficacy - the willingness and ability to acquire strategic resources.
-Nonetheless, Gibson (2002) asserts that "the notion that firms may have a capped growth objective is evident in many areas" and ascribes this behaviour to the fact that in many micro and small firms, owner-entrepreneurs take actions that suggest they are concerned with maintaining a stable business, and that growth if it risks loss of stability is rejected as an objective.
-Perren (1997), in an empirical study aimed at understanding growth and non-growth motivations for entrepreneurs defined a number of critical factors, including
+Provided that new equity from outside sources is not an option, such firms have internal limits to growth.
+Conversely, the latter kind of firms is more prone to accept external capital sources to foster growth, which allows them to reach a larger size and foster change.
+Further Gibson (2002) asserts that "the notion that firms may have a capped growth objective is evident in many areas".
+This work believes that there are thus many micro and small firms, where owner-entrepreneurs take actions that indicate they are concerned with maintaining a stable business and that growing out of this stability is not regarded by them as a primary objective.
+In an empirical research project oriented towards the understanding of growth and non-growth motivations for an entrepreneur, Perren (1997) defined a number of relevant factors, such as:

 - owner's growth motivation,

-- expertise and capability in growth, management
+- management expertise for growth,

-- access to strategic resources,
+- resource access,

 - demand for products or services.

-This author also found that non-growth firms tend to shared a common set of negative motivations towards growth amongst their owners, and even that these effects are particularly pronounced in a growing market.
+This author found that non-growth firms shared a common set of negative motivations towards growth amongst their owners, and that these effects are particularly significant when the market shows a rising pattern of demand for the business products.
+Similarly, Brown and Kirchhoff (1997) have investigated the effects of resource availability on entrepreneurial orientation, and they distinguished two important factors: perceived environmental munificence and resource acquisition self-efficacy.